 It would be technically possible to identify some content generated by large language models, but not content generated by data-to-text solutions such as AX Semantics.
 Only the traditional spam indicators, such as poor linguistic quality or content-free speech junk, could be detected in this case.
 For content generated with an emphasis on user value, such as product descriptions or automated news and weather texts, Google does not penalize the content.
 Also, Google tolerates the simultaneous publication of high volumes of content, so long as it is not spam.

 |Which automated content is considered suspicious by Google?|

 Source: Google Webmaster Guidelines Automated Texts

-Content is based on data and data interpretations, rather than meaningless generalizations.
-The content meaning - and therefore the user value for Google - is determined by AX users (via logics, stories and triggers).
+- The content created with data-to-text is based on data and data interpretations, rather than meaningless generalizations.
+The content meaning - and therefore the user value for Google - is determined by users (via logics, stories and triggers).
 So there are semantics in the texts, not just correct syntax.

 - In data-to-text software, users review every decision made by AI components in the system.
 So they are involved in all decisive phases of the content generation.